rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 ~~~~~~~~~~

 On receiving a response, the server MUST verify that the key authorization in
-the response matches the "token" value in the challenge and the client's account
+the response matches the "token" value in the challenge and the client's ACME
-key.
+account key.
 If they do not match, then the server MUST return an HTTP error in
 response to the POST request in which the client sent the challenge.

 To validate a DNS challenge, the server performs the following steps:

 1. Compute the SHA-256 digest of the key authorization
-2. Query for PTR records for the IP identifiers relevant mapping based on its version
+2. Query for a PTR record for the IP identifiers relevant reverse mapping based
+   on its version
-2. Query for TXT records for the validation domain name
+2. Query for TXT records for the computed validation domain name
 3. Verify that the contents of one of the TXT records matches the digest value

 If all of the above verifications succeed, then the validation is successful.
-If no DNS records are found, or DNS records and response payload do not pass these
+If no PTR or TXT DNS records are found, or the returned TXT records do not
-checks, then the validation fails.
+contain the expected key authorization digest, then the validation fails.

 ## Existing Challenges

-IP identifiers can be used with the existing HTTP and TLS-SNI challenges from
+IP identifiers can be used with the existing "http-01" and "tls-sni-02" challenges
-RFC XXX Section XXX by skipping the DNS resolution step and using the relevant
+from RFC XXX Section XXX by skipping the DNS resolution step and connecting to
-IP address as address of the the HTTP or TLS server to connect to.
+the HTTP or TLS server, respectively, located at the IP address contained in the
+identifier.

 # IANA Considerations

 ## Identifier Types

 Adds a new type to the Identifier list defined in Section XXX of RFC XXXX with
-the label 'ip' with the reference RFC XXXX.
+the label "ip" and reference RFC XXXX.

 ## Challenge Types

 Adds a new type to the Challenge list defined in Section XXX of RFC XXXX with
-the label 'reverse-dns', identifier type 'ip', and reference RFC XXXX.
+the label "reverse-dns-01", identifier type "ip", and reference RFC XXXX.

-Add the value 'ip' to the identifier type column for the 'http' and 'tls-sni'
+Add the value "ip" to the identifier type column for the "http-01" and
-challenges.
+"tls-sni-02" challenges.

 # Security Considerations

 ## Certificate Lifetime

-Given the often short assignment periods of IP addresses provided by various
+Given the often short delegation periods of IP addresses provided by various
-service providers CAs MAY want to impose much shorter lifetimes for certificates
+service providers CAs MAY want to impose shorter lifetimes for certificates
 which contain IP identifiers.
 They MAY also impose restrictions on IP
-identifiers which are in CIDRs which are assigned to service providers which are
+identifiers which are in CIDRs known to be assigned to service providers who
-known to dynamically assign addresses from these CIDRs to users for
-indeterminate periods of time.
+dynamically assign addresses to users for indeterminate periods of time.